Self-healing Tests

 What is Self-healing?

 The fallout from this failure is a maintenance task that can be time-consuming and labor-intensive.
-The test scripts need to be updated to recognize the new button ID and other changes in software to ensure they are still functional.
+The test scripts need to be updated to recognize the new button ID and other software changes to ensure they are still functional.
 This issue can become a bottleneck in rapidly evolving software development environments with CI/CD pipelines in place, slowing the entire development cycle.
 Self-healing test automation systems offer transformative solutions to this problem.

 These systems are designed with an inherent adaptability that allows them to tackle modifications in the testing environment without human intervention.
 When a self-healing system encounters a change, like an updated button ID that the test cannot recognize, it does not simply fail and halt testing.
 Instead, it initiates alternative strategies to identify the element and continue the test execution.